hylee1rt/PROJECT2/index.md

 ![download (3)](https://user-images.githubusercontent.com/66886936/110908053-48c1ab80-82dc-11eb-81c3-792438b28b36.png)

-We can compare the mean absolute errors that we obtained from the models introduced above:
+We can compare the mean absolute errors that we obtained from the models introduced above: We can also plot a range of *a* to visualize where it may give us a minimum MAE.

 | Model                          | MAE       | MAE (Standardized) |
 |--------------------------------|-----------|--------------------|